Gl0dny/micromouse-simulator/README.md

 `CMakeLists.txt`

 The provided CMakeLists.txt file is used to configure the build process for a project named MicromouseProject.
-It sets up compilation options, includes necessary libraries like Qt5 and Google Test, and defines targets for both the main executable and test executable.
-This CMakeLists.txt file effectively configures the build system for a C++ project involving Qt5 for GUI components and Google Test for unit testing.
+It sets up compilation options, includes necessary libraries like Google Test, and defines targets for both the main executable and test executable.
 It separates the main executable build (MicromouseProject) from the test executable (tests), ensuring that both production and testing code are handled appropriately during compilation and linking.
-The file demonstrates best practices for integrating external libraries (Qt5 and Google Test) and setting up a comprehensive build environment for a C++ project.

 ## Documentation